rusnakdima/KeyboardAccentColorSync/README.md

 1. Once installed, click on the Keyboard RGB icon in the top panel's Quick Settings
 2. Select from the available color options to manually set your keyboard color
+3. Choose from the animation modes to set your preferred keyboard effect
-3. Click "Sync with System Accent" to enable automatic synchronization with GNOME accent color
+4. Click "Sync with System Accent" to enable automatic synchronization with GNOME accent color
-4. To temporarily disable automatic sync, manually select a color (this enters "manual mode")
+5. To temporarily disable automatic sync, manually select a color (this enters "manual mode")
-5. To re-enable synchronization, click "Sync with System Accent" again
+6. To re-enable synchronization, click "Sync with System Accent" again

 ## Troubleshooting